-While the measurement is running, the "Continuous Sweep" softkey and the [RUN CONT] key are highlighted.
+While the measurement is running, "Continuous Sweep" and [RUN CONT] are highlighted.
 The running measurement can be aborted by selecting the highlighted softkey or key again.
 The results are not deleted until a new measurement is started.

 Note: Sequencer.
-If the Sequencer is active, the "Continuous Sweep" softkey only controls the sweep mode for the currently selected channel.
+If the Sequencer is active, "Continuous Sweep" only controls the sweep mode for the currently selected channel.
 However, the sweep mode only takes effect the next time the Sequencer activates that channel, and only for a channel-defined sequence.
 In this case, a channel in continuous sweep mode is swept repeatedly.

-Furthermore, the [RUN CONT] key controls the Sequencer, not individual sweeps.
+Furthermore, [RUN CONT] controls the Sequencer, not individual sweeps.
 [RUN CONT] starts the Sequencer in continuous mode.